Arman2409/car-statistics/README.md

 pnpm run seed:user myusername mypassword
 ```

-Alternatively, you can create a user directly in the database (password must be hashed using bcrypt) or use the Swagger UI after starting the server.
+Alternatively, you can create a user directly in the database (password must be hashed using bcrypt).

 ## Running the Application